-Inpatient drug rehab is a great starting point for anyone looking to get sober.
-When someone is attempting to get sober, the first few days are cruicial.
-Going to an inpatient facility removes all access to drugs and alcohol that the person may have, thus allowing the individual to develop 30, 60 or even 90 days of clean time.
-Inpatient rehab is suggested for individuals who do not have a strong support system or have a history of relapsing.
-Inpatient treatment is the preferred method of getting sober.
+Inpatient drug rehab is a great starting point for anyone looking to get sober, when someone is attempting to get sober, the first few days are cruicial.
+Going to an inpatient facility removes all access to drugs and alcohol that the person may have, thus allowing the individual to develop 30, 60 or even 90 days of clean time; inpatient rehab is suggested for individuals who do not have a strong support system or have a history of relapsing.

 Outpatient drug rehab is provided at various sites from clinics to healthcare providers’ offices to local departments of health.
-Outpatient rehab can be a blessing for someone who can not be away from their jobs, school or family obligations for months at a time.
-There are a number of outpatient addiction treatment centers in Arizona however, it is best to start with inpatient when you can.
+Outpatient rehab can be a blessing for someone who can not be away from their jobs, school or family obligations for months at a time; there are a number of outpatient substance use disorder treatment centers in Arizona, however, it is best to start with inpatient when you can.

 Understanding Your Treatment Options

-- Dual diagnosis: Dual diagnosis rehabs work with individuals who are coping with mental health issues and addiction.
-Physicians, social workers, hospitals, and clinics across the state can integrate care to help you recover from both mental illness and chemical dependency.
+- Dual diagnosis: Dual diagnosis rehabs work with individuals who are coping with a mental health disorder and substance use disorder.
+Physicians, social workers, hospitals, and clinics across the state can integrate care to help you recover from both.

-- Christian rehab: Christian addiction treatment uses scripture, bible studies and many religious elements in conjunction with standard addiction treatment and education.
+- Christian rehab: Christian addiction treatment uses scripture, bible studies and many religious elements in conjunction with standard substance use disorder treatment and education.

 - Holistic: Holistic treatment programs focus on healing the mind body and spirit from the damages brought about during addiction.
 Meditation, deep breathing, massage, yoga, physical fitness and much more are taught as building blocks for sobriety.

-- 12 step: The most famous treatment style and also proven to help thousands if not millions get sober.
+- 12 step program: The most famous treatment style and also proven to help thousands if not millions get sober.
 The 12 Steps are a set of principles developed to help individuals struggling with addiction change their beliefs.
 Together, they act as a framework for sustainable recovery.

 - Non 12 step: Want to achieve sobriety without the structured pathway that AA uses?
 You may be interested in a non 12 step program.
 Unlike Alcoholics Anonymous or Narcotics Anonymous, a non 12 step program does not follow a stepwise plan to recovery and it lacks the Higher Power that turns so many people away from the 12 step model.